VACULOGIC QS-7 ONLINE

 Open the QuickSilver program using the desktop icon or by navigating your programs list.
 This will open the registration window.
 Enter your QS-7 serial number and QuickSilver software key, then press Register.
 If registration is successful, the program opens to the Select Device screen.
 This is where you will begin each time you use QuickSilver in the future.
 Place a checkmark in the box beside the “USB <-> Serial” listing in the devices list.

-NOTE: Always have the QS-7 connected and on before opening the program to ensure it appears in the devices list.
+NOTE: Always have the QS-7 connected and on before opening the program to ensure it's contact with QuickSilver..

-QuickSilver is a Controller, not productivity software.
+QuickSilver is a Controller, not a productivity software.
 It's a programming interface and an operations control panel.

 Using QuickSilver requires only two learned processes; how to Assemble a Profile and how to Assemble a Playlist.